Only Love Can Hurt Like This: Uses in media

 The track was used in the promotional video for the 2015 season of the New Zealand popular soap opera Shortland Street.

-Faith performed 'Only Love Can Hurt Like This' at the 2015 BRIT Awards which was held on 25 February 2015.
+Faith performed the song at the 2015 BRIT Awards which was held on 25 February 2015.
 An indoor rain system was activated to add emotive effect.
 After her performance, Faith commented: "I am drenched!" and "I just sang my song... in torrential rain!".
 Wayne McGregor's "Random Dancers" performed in the background.
 A cover of the song in Spanish, titled "Sólo el Amor Lastima Así", was released by the Mexican band Motel, featuring María José, for the 2015 film A La Mala.
 The song went viral on TikTok in 2022.
 Faith subsequently released a slowed-down version of the song, which also went viral on the platform.